omar-shakhtour/Hadith-Watch-WearOS/README.md

-# Hadith-Watch-WearOS
+# Hadith Watch WearOS
 This is a smartwatch application built for WearOS.
-It is designed to display a Hadith (quote) to users.
+It is designed to display a Hadith (quote/narration) to users.
 It contains a refresh button to allow a new hadith to be displayed.

+Google Play Store Listing:  [Hadith Watch — WearOS](https://play.google.com/store/apps/details?id=com.hadithwatch.hadithreminderwearos).

 ## Built With